Originally published at Chrissy Adventures at WordPress

 Do: Wear an apron or keep a hand towel handy.

-Don't: Forget you are cooking and wipe your hands on your pants.
-If you do, you may stick to your chair when you attempt to stand at the end of the meal.
+you may stick to your chair when you attempt to stand at the end of the

 Do: Ensure that any frozen ingredient is not freezer burnt before using.